Capacity-Achieving Codes for Noisy Insertion Channels: Codes for the Noisy Insertion Channel

 \end{theorem} \begin{proof} By the previous discussions, since signatures can be uniquely recovered, the decoder can correct any number of complement insertions, 1-tandem duplications, and up to one random insertion.
 Let $C_{B(h,w,e,f,g)}(n)$ be the code in Corollary \ref{C_{B}}.
 Then

+Further, the set $C_{B(h,w,e,f,g)}(n)$ is partitioned by the disjoint union of code families: Then the lower bound is obtained using the pigeonhole principle. \end{proof} \begin{remark} To explicitly verify the asymptotic optimality of our construction, we evaluate the rate of the codes $\mathcal{C}_{F(a,b,d,h,w,e,f,g)}(n)$ utilizing the lower bound established in Theorem~\ref{main thm}.
+The code rate is defined as $R = \frac{1}{n}\log_q|\mathcal{C}_F|$.
+Taking the base-$q$ logarithm of the lower bound yields:

+where the $O(1)$ term encompasses all constant factors and $o(1)$ terms independent of the asymptotic growth of $n$.
+Dividing by the code length $n$ and taking the limit as $n \to \infty$, the logarithmic penalty terms $\frac{\log_q n}{n}$ and $\frac{\log_q(\log_q n)}{n}$ asymptotically vanish.
+Consequently, the achievable rate approaches:

-Further, the set $C_{B(h,w,e,f,g)}(n)$ is partitioned by the disjoint union of code families: Then the lower bound is obtained using the pigeonhole principle. \end{proof} \begin{remark} Recall that the coding capacity of the exact complement insertion channel is $\mathsf{cap}^{\text{exact}}_{q} = \log_{q}(q-2)$~\cite{ys2}.
-By direct calculation using Eq. \eqref{CodCapacity}, the asymptotic rate of the codes $\mathcal{C}_{F(a,b,d,h,w,e,f,g)}(n)$ meeting the lower bound in Theorem~\ref{main thm} equals $\log_{q}(q-2)$; hence, they are asymptotically optimal. \end{remark} Since our codes are also special cases of 1-tandem-duplication-correcting codes, we compare them with known tandem-duplication-correcting codes as well (see \cite{jf, fs, ze1, ze2, k, lw, gp, ys, ty, tf, tw,jf2,fs2, tw,tang noisy, tang isit}).
+Recall that $\mathsf{cap}^{\text{exact}}_{q} = \log_{q}(q-2)$ is precisely the theoretical capacity of the idealized exact complement insertion channel \cite{ys2}.
+Since a noisy channel incorporating additional random insertions cannot exceed the capacity of its noise-free counterpart, our achievable rate perfectly matches the theoretical upper bound.
+This direct calculation formally proves that equipping the code to correct additional random biological noise incurs an asymptotically zero rate penalty.
+Thus, the proposed codes are asymptotically optimal, establishing that $\mathsf{cap}^{\text{noisy}}_{q} = \log_q(q-2)$. \end{remark} Since our codes are also special cases of 1-tandem-duplication-correcting codes, we compare them with known tandem-duplication-correcting codes as well (see \cite{jf, fs, ze1, ze2, k, lw, gp, ys, ty, tf, tw,jf2,fs2, tw,tang noisy, tang isit}).
 The coding capacity of the channel allowing any number of 1-tandem duplications is $\log_{q}(q-1)$~\cite{jf,ys2}, which is slightly larger than our asymptotic code rate $\log_{q}(q-2)$.
 The gap is a consequence of introducing complement insertions into the noisy insertion channel.